 The calling party number is sent in the SIP "From", "Contact" and "PAI" headers.
-Use the change private-numbering command to create an entry for each extension which has a DID assigned.
+Since private numbering was selected to define the format of this number (Section 5.7), use the change private-numbering command to create an entry for each extension which has a DID assigned.
 The DID number will be assigned by the SIP service provider.
 It is used to authenticate the caller.

-In the sample configuration, the first four DID numbers provided for testing were assigned to the four extensions 40000, 40006, 40008, and 40022.
-Thus, these same DID numbers were used in the outbound calling party information on the service provider trunk when calls were originated from these extensions.
+In the sample configuration, three DID numbers were assigned for testing.
+These three numbers were assigned to the three extensions 40006, 40008, and 40022.
+Thus, these same 10-digit numbers were used in the outbound calling party information on the service provider trunk when calls were originated from these extensions.